samfeldstein/notebook/content/notes/purpose.md

 As for the work itself: How engaging does it need to be?
 And here's another question: **For the times I've felt a sense of purpose, did I feel it because the work was engaging, or was the work engaging because I felt a sense of purpose?**

 As usual, the answer is "both."
 The **work can't be boring and it can't be pointless.** If it's either of those things, the sense of purpose disappears.
-Also see: [Craft and Purpose](craft-and-purpose.md).

 So it seems like **I feel the greatest sense of purpose when I'm doing engaging work with other people to help other people**.